Policy 679: Religion in Schools

 3. Moment of Silence.
 Students have the right to pray, or not pray, during moments of silence and district employees are prohibited from encouraging or discouraging student prayer during such moments of silence.

-4. Accommodation of Prayer During Instructional Time.
-Students have the right to be dismissed to attend off-premises religious instruction during the school day, in compliance with the district’s policy governing release time.
+4. Accommodation of Prayer and Religious Expression During Instructional Time.
+Students have the right to engage in prayer or religious expression during instructional time to the same degree they may engage in nonreligious private expression during such time (e.g., praying silently before taking a test).
+Students also have the right to be dismissed to attend off-premises religious instruction during the school day, in compliance with the district’s policy governing release time.
 The district will evaluate and grant, or deny, student requests to be excused from class to accommodate religious needs in the same manner that similar requests to accommodate nonreligious needs are evaluated.
-The district may excuse students from class to remove a significant burden on their religious exercise, including prayer, where doing so would not impose material burdens on other students (e.g., excusing Muslim students from class to enable them to fulfill their religious obligations to pray during Ramadan).

-6. Student Speakers at Assemblies and Extracurricular Events.
-The district prohibits the selection of student speakers at assemblies and extracurricular activities on any basis that favors or disfavors religious speech.
-Student speakers, selected on the basis of genuinely content-neutral criteria, who retain primary control over the content of their expression, will not be sanctioned solely on the basis that the content of the speech is religious or nonreligious in nature.
-In the event school officials determine or substantially control the content of a student speech, such speech is attributable to the school and may not include a prayer or specifically religious, or anti-religious, speech.
+6. Student and Guest (non-student) Speakers at Assemblies and Extracurricular Events.
+Speakers for assemblies and extracurricular activities who retain primary control over the content of their expression will be selected on the basis of genuinely content-neutral, evenhanded criteria.
+Speakers will not be sanctioned solely on the basis that the content of the speech is religious or nonreligious in nature.
+Where school officials determine or substantially control the content of student speech, the speech may not include a prayer or specifically religious, or anti-religious, speech.
 The district will make appropriate, neutral disclaimers to clarify that such speech, regardless of content, is not endorsed by the school.
+The district will not organize or require prayer or other religious expression at assemblies or other school-sponsored events.

-8. Prayer at Graduation/Baccalaureate Ceremonies.
-The district prohibits school officials from mandating or organizing prayer at graduation or selecting speakers in a manner that favors religious speech, such as prayer.
+7. Prayer at Graduation/Baccalaureate Ceremonies.
+The district prohibits school officials from mandating or selecting speakers in a manner that favors or disfavors religious expression, such as prayer.
 Student speakers at graduation ceremonies must comply with this district’s graduation policy.
-Where students or other private graduation speakers are selected on the basis of genuinely content-neutral, evenhanded criteria and retain primary control over the content of their expression, such expression is not attributable to the school and therefore may not be restricted because of its religious or anti-religious content and may include prayer.
-The district will make appropriate, neutral disclaimers to clarify that such speech, regardless of content, is not endorsed by the school.
 The district is prohibited from sponsoring baccalaureate ceremonies but may allow use of school facilities by private organizers of such ceremonies to the same extent, and in the same manner, as it would allow use of the facilities by other private groups.
+The school may begin and end graduation with prayer.

-9. Student Dress.
+8. Student Dress.
 Students may display religious messages on items of clothing to the same extent that they are permitted to display other comparable messages, and so long as the items are not disruptive to the educational process.

-10. Distribution of Religious Materials.
+9. Distribution of Religious Materials.
 Students have the right to distribute religious literature on school property, in a nondisruptive manner, on the same terms as they are permitted to distribute literature that is unrelated to school curriculum or activities, subject to the district’s reasonable restrictions as to time, place, and manner.

-11. Participation in Curriculum.
+10. Participation in Curriculum.
 Students have the right to be exempted from participating in school courses, programs, or activities if it is established that such participation violates the student’s religious beliefs, and the district cannot prove a compelling interest in required attendance.

 DISTRICT EMPLOYEE RIGHTS